-- Item 2.
+- Baby is Sleeping Through the Night.
 Baby should be STTN (sleeping through the night).
 By STTN I mean 12 hours with no feedings.
-The book, however, says 9-10 hours before moving to a 3.5 hour schedule.
+The Babywise book, however, says 9-10 hours before moving to a 3.5 hour schedule.
 Watch your child and do what you think is best.

-- Item 3.
+- Baby Can Take Fewer Feedings.
 Your baby will likely be taking 5 feedings a day between 7 AM and 7 PM (or 7:30-7:30, depending on your waketime) before you are ready for the 4 hour schedule.
 4 hours means 4 feedings.
 You want to be sure your baby is physically ready.
-That is why I say don't push.
+That is why I say don’t push.
 Some women need to do 5 feedings if they are BF (breastfeeding).
 Watch your supply if you are breastfeeding.
 To know if your child is old enough to drop to four feedings in a day, see Your Babywise Baby First Year Overview.

 - Baby is Sleeping When It is Time to Eat.
 Your baby is always asleep when it is time to eat.
 This is the biggest sign.
 Items 2 and 3 are taken care of, and now you watch for item 4.
 By always I mean most of the time.
 Some babies (like my Brayden) will be able to have longer wake times and therefore will sleep later.
 Others (like my Kaitlyn) will have the same waketime length, but just sleep longer for naps.
-I just wouldn't move to a four hour schedule if the child wasn't sleeping well.
+I just wouldn’t move to a four hour schedule if the child wasn’t sleeping well.
 If you are entertaining them before mealtime on a 3 hour schedule, imagine what it will be like if you extend it to four hours.

-- Baby isn't that hungry for each meal eating every three hours.
-They don't show interest in it.
+- Baby Is Not Hungry.
+Baby isn’t that hungry for each meal eating every three hours.
+They don’t show interest in it.

-Don't feel pressured to move to a 4 hour schedule.
-Don't measure your success by it.
-Kaitlyn didn't move to 4 hours until she was almost 7 months old, and Brayden was older.
-They may have gone sooner with pushing, but I let them set the pace and we all were peaceful, happy and relaxed.
-Don't thrown one more thing into the mix to stress you and and cause you frustration.
+Don’t feel pressured to move to a 4 hour schedule.
+Don’t measure your success by it.
+Kaitlyn didn’t move to 4 hours until she was almost 7 months old, and Brayden was older.
+They may have gone sooner if I had pushed them, but I let them set the pace and we all were peaceful, happy and relaxed.
+Don’t thrown one more thing into the mix to stress you and and cause you frustration.